varya/bem-articles-tmp/start-from-project-stub.en.md

 When opening the page for the first time, be prepared to wait a few seconds while `bem server` is loading all the libraries used for building the page.

-BEM project structure presumes that blocks are stored under the `desktop.blocks` folder and pages under `desktop.bundles` folder.<br/>
+This project's structure presumes that blocks are stored under the `desktop.blocks` folder and pages under `desktop.bundles` folder.<br/>
 In fact, `desktop.bundles` may contain bundles consisting of blocks most commonly used on most of the pages, i.e. `common` block bundle, or all the blocks